Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Related Work

 \subsection{Diffusion Models}

-In 2015, Sohl-Dickstein et al. \cite{sohl2015deep} established the theoretical foundation of the probabilistic diffusion model, a framework that works by iteratively adding random noise to the ground-truth images until all the structure is lost, and then learns how to denoise the perturbed images to restore their original structures through recursive runs of noise prediction neural network $\epsilon_\theta ({x}_t, t)$ over $T$ time-steps.
-Alternative to noise prediction, score-based \cite{song2019generative} generative models $\mathbf{s}_{\boldsymbol{\theta}}({x})$ sample new instances by estimating the gradients of the log probability distribution of the data $\nabla_{{x}} \log p_{\text {data }}({x})$.
+Sohl-Dickstein et al. \cite{sohl2015deep} established the theoretical foundation of probabilistic diffusion models, a framework in which random noise is iteratively added to ground-truth images until all structure is lost.
+The model then learns to denoise the perturbed images and restore their original structure through recursive applications of the noise prediction neural network $\epsilon_\theta ({x}t, t)$ over $T$ time-steps.
+In contrast to noise prediction, score-based generative models \cite{song2019generative} $\mathbf{s}{\boldsymbol{\theta}}({x})$ sample new instances by estimating the gradients of the log probability distribution of the data, $\nabla_{{x}} \log p_{\text {data }}({x})$.
 Diffusion models and score-based generative models can be formalized under a unified framework \cite{song2020score}.

-Dhariwal et al. \cite{dhariwal2021diffusion} demonstrated that probabilistic diffusion models \cite{sohl2015deep} have outperformed the prominent GANs \cite{goodfellow2014generative} both in quality and diversity metrics.
-Rombach et al. \cite{rombach2022high} presented Stable Diffusion (SD), a remarkable work that denoises the image in latent space in order to reduce the computational and memory requirements of operating in pixel-level space.
+Dhariwal et al. \cite{dhariwal2021diffusion} demonstrated that probabilistic diffusion models \cite{sohl2015deep} outperform prominent GANs \cite{goodfellow2014generative} in both quality and diversity metrics.
+Rombach et al. \cite{rombach2022high} introduced Stable Diffusion (SD), a groundbreaking approach that denoises images in latent space to reduce the computational and memory requirements associated with operating in pixel-level space.
 Stable Diffusion converts images to latent space via an image encoder and returns them to pixel space through an image decoder.